 – Almost 40% of patients missed 0 days of work after surgery

-In August 2017, we published a paper, about hernia outcomes, based on our study that focuses on decreasing narcotic prescriptions after hernia surgery.
+In August 2017, we published a paper, about hernia outcomes, based on our study that focuses on decreasing opioid prescribing after hernia surgery.
 Check it out here.

-We recently joined the American Hernia Society Quality Collaborative in order to provide our patients with the highest quality care.
-This initiatives looks at hernia outcomes for a varitety of hernia procedures.
+We joined the Abdominal Core Health Quality Collaborative in order to provide our patients with the highest quality care.
+This initiatives looks at hernia outcomes for a variety of hernia procedures.
 Please click on the logo below to learn more about it.

-*These numbers are approximations of insurance payments to the hospital and providers for healthy patients without any additional medical problems undergoing a single, uncomplicated inguinal hernia.
-These numbers are only estimates based on information we try to obtain.
-The cost to an individual patient depends on your insurance plan, the type of hernia(s) and medical history.
+*These numbers are approximations of various insurance payments to the facility and providers for healthy patients without any additional medical problems undergoing a single, uncomplicated inguinal hernia.
+These numbers are only estimates.
+The cost to an individual patient depends on your insurance plan, the type of hernia(s), medical history, and various other factors.

 For self pay patients, once we evaluate you, we will try to come up with the highest quality, most cost effective solution.
 During your initial consultation, the providers will address your needs and be able to provide you with a more exact quote for surgery.
 Our self pay fee for a new patient appointment is $350.